 You should begin by deciding how much security checking you need.
 In particular, identify those users who need access to CICSPlex SM, and ensure that an individual user has the same user ID across all systems on which a CMAS is installed.
-The user ID against which the security check is performed is the signed-on TSO user ID.
+The user ID against which the security check is performed is the RACF ID that has been used to sign on to CICSPlex SM.
 Consider also the type of security checking you want to implement.